kirukudenis/kirukudenis/README.md

 <br>
 <br>
-I am Fullstack developer, I develop mainly Python and Javascript.
-Currently, I am in QA Automation testing for mobile and web using python.
-I am very passionate about elegant code and beatiful user interfaces.
+I am Fullstack developer, I develop mainly Python and Javascript however i can work with Java and Golang.
+Currently, I am in Automated testing for mobile and web using python.
 <br/>
 <br/>